Qatar Airways fleet

-Qatar Airways operates a fleet of both narrow-body and wide-body aircraft, consisting of the Airbus A320 family, Airbus A330, Airbus A350 XWB, Airbus A380, Boeing 777, and Boeing 787 Dreamliner families, totaling 260 aircraft.
+Qatar Airways operates a fleet of both narrow-body and wide-body aircraft, consisting of the Airbus A320 family, Airbus A350 XWB, Airbus A380, Boeing 777, and Boeing 787 Dreamliner families, totaling 267 aircraft.

 Current fleet

-As of September 2025, Qatar Airways operates the following aircraft.
+As of November 2025, Qatar Airways operates the following aircraft.
 Note that though not affiliated with the airline, some VIP aircraft belonging to Qatar Amiri Flight are painted in the Qatar Airways livery and are not included in this overview.